Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/HLS/README.md

 The PL kernel `fir_hls` implements the FIR filter chain.
 It contains a single AXI-stream input port and a single AXI-stream output port.
 Since the FIR function requires no initialization, no additional control/status ports are required.

 The PL-based data mover consists of DATAMOVER kernels.
-It moves a data-pattern into the AIE Engine array via streaming interface the AI Engine array and the final FIR output from the AI Engine array is moved back into DATAMOVER kernel via streaming interface and checks for errors.
-The AI Engine array interface with the Datamover Kernel uses an AXI4-Stream interface.
+It moves a data pattern into the AI Engine array using a streaming interface.
+The final FIR output from the AI Engine array is moved back into the datamover kernel by way of a streaming interface and is checked for errors.
+The AI Engine array interface with the datamover kernel uses an AXI4-Stream interface.
 Some additional details regarding the data mover kernels include:

 **DATAMOVER**
 * The data width is 128 bits.
-* Frequency 250MHz.
+* The frequency is 250 MHz.

 </details>